tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-02-20-narrative-strategy.md

 source: [Thinking About Thought Partnerships – Sentiers Media](https://sentiers.media/thinking-about-thought-partnerships/)

+Connecting the dots between Toby and Patrick it's interesting to note how powerful it can be to have an *actual writer* crafting narrative strategy.
+I am a hamfisted blogger compared to the eloquence of Toby and Patrick and can only imagine how powerful it would be to hire them for narrative strategy.

+## Writing is a roadblock

+Example - there are some clients I've worked with that had excellent ideas.
+Things that would help change the direction of the company internally or help cement thinking in the market if posted externally but they held back.
+For executives who don't have a "writing muscle" and aren't used to this kind of narrative / editorial work they can get insecure..

 ## Articulation is the first product

 Narrative strategy is especially powerful for early stage companies and startups where a founder/exec who controls the narrative internally and externally drives outsized results.

+## Audience first products

+In an age of audience first products narrative, writing and creating an ongoing dialogue with the market is more powerful than ever.
+Entire businesses live and die by their ability

+Reference Web

+## So What?

+This post although long is really just a collection of observations and ideas I've strung together - I'm thinking through what narrative strategy is,

+Let's leave with some questions:

+- how do you sell it
+- is this how you bootstrap sparring skills?